jasonmei-dev/box-office-cli-gem/README.md

-# Top Movies
+# BoxOfficeCLI

 <!-- Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/top_movies`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem --> Top Movies is a command-line app that allows the user to see information about the top ten movies based on their box office earnings from the most recent weekend.
-When the user launches the app, they will see a list of movies and be asked to enter the number corresponding to a movie on the list to see its details.
-The user will also be given the option to see the list again, or quit the app at any point while using the app.
+TODO: Delete this and the text above, and describe your gem --> BoxOfficeCLI is a command-line app that allows the user to see information on last weekend's movie box office.
+When the user launches the app, they will see a list of movies and be asked to enter the number corresponding to the movie to see more details.
+The user will also be given the option to see the list again, or quit at any point while using the app.

-There are 3 classes in this project: a `Movie` class to represent each movie and store them in an array, a `Scraper` class to scrape the information from RottenTomatoes, and a `CommandLineInterface` class to interact with the user.

 ## Installation